 - A diet based on macadamia nuts also has been found to significantly lower cholesterol levels!
 (Archives of internal medicine, Apr.
 2000, source)

 - Another study in the Journal of nutrition (Apr.
 2003, source) demonstrates that macadamia nut consumption as part of a healthy diet favorably modifies the plasma lipid profile in men with high cholesterol levels despite their diet being high in fat. (lipids are a broad group of molecules that naturally occur in your blood)

 If you want to visit an orchard yourself to buy macadamia nuts you can go to so close to Hilo and Kona.

 the Mauna Loa Macadamia Nut Corporation (visit their website here) has a plantation that is located six miles south of Hilo on Macadamia Road, on the east side of the Big Island.
 At Mauna Loa you find a 2,500-acre orchard, a nut processing plant, and a chocolate factory.

 If you are on the Kona coast try the Hamakua Macadamia Nut Company (visit their website here) on Maluokalani Street in Kawaihae.
 They have a visitor center with free samples and you can make self-guided tours of their plantation.

 Bed and Breakfasts in Macadamia nut orchards

 If you like to go really ‘nuts’, you can spend the night at a macadamia orchard.
 This could be the perfect conclusion to a day of touring the Kona Coffee farms in the area.
-There is one B&B south of Kona that gives you this chance: the Macadamia Meadows Bed and Breakfast in Ka’u.
+You could go for example to the Big Island B&B or the Rainbow Plantation B&B. Both are located in the lush and tropical south of Kona district.